Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 ### Building our function

 The following code creates a dataframe with nine columns and then assigns a list of names to each column.
 Think of a dataframe as an excel workbook.
-R uses <- for assignment, however you can use the equals sign.
-We then use the _sapply_ function to create a sequence of random letters and numbers to represent account ids.
+R uses `<-` for assignment, however you can use the equals sign.
+We then use the `sapply` function to create a sequence of random letters and numbers to represent account ids.
 The apply functions are incredibly important.
-You can type '?sapply' into the console in R studio.
+You can type `?sapply` into the console in R studio.

-This looks weird. _sth_data[,1]_ references the first column in the data frame data frame[row,column].
+This looks weird. `sth_data[,1]` references the first column in the data frame data frame[row,column].
 The first argument in sapply is giving the function a list of rows to traverse.
 The second argument uses something called an anonymous function, which is confusing.
 Look it up if you want a deeper understanding of it.
-It will begin to make sense as you play with it. _paste(sample(c(0:9, LETTERS), 12, replace=TRUE),collapse = ""))_ simply creates a random twelve digit alphanumeric string.
+It will begin to make sense as you play with it. `paste(sample(c(0:9, LETTERS), 12, replace=TRUE),collapse = ""))` simply creates a random twelve digit alphanumeric string.
 We follow this up with assigning a season to the season column.

 ```r